The sales productivity manager is new and on the rise. But before I get into that, let’s talk sales ops real quick.

 Outside of Salesforce, Natalie also built out a matrix assessment for each team within the sales org (sales development, small business account executives, and account executives), mapping them out in quadrants by skill and work ethic with plans of action attached to each quadrant: performance action plan, train, empower, and amplify.
 Before the first one-on-one session or training was scheduled, this assessment (with individual and team trends) was presented to the sales leadership team.
 Once the leaders had access to the assessment and an understanding of the results, a plan could be rolled out.

 The first decision that we made was to build out a leadership advancement workshop to empower the leadership team.
 A top-down training approach would be the most impactful, as a lot of the rep-level feedback revolved around what they perceived as gaps that could be filled immediately by leadership.
-From there we moved to one-on-one and small group trainings around topics such as discovery talk tracks and time management.
+From there we moved to one-on-one and small group training around topics such as discovery talk tracks and time management.

 Once those trainings were in motion and some quick wins happened around the results, a Lunch and Learn was planned for the entire sales organization which unified the team on four major topics: making a connection, setting an agenda, our company “why”, and the art of discovery.
 These topics were all sourced through the assessment and early training phase.